What is a Camera DFU Device?

 Incident

-A Lenovo ThinkBook 16 G6 ABP (Ryzen 7 7730U, Windows 11 24H2) came in with a dead integrated camera after a Windows update.
-Teams couldn't find it, the Camera app showed "We can't find your camera," and Device Manager listed it under "Universal Serial Bus devices" as a generic "WinUsb Device" instead of under "Cameras."
-User was overseas — about 20,000 miles from where we are — so shipping the laptop back wasn't an option.
-No physical access, no vendor firmware file, no manufacturer RMA.
+A client’s Lenovo ThinkBook 16 G6 ABP (Ryzen 7 7730U, Windows 11 24H2) had a dead integrated camera after a Windows update.
+Teams couldn’t find it, the Camera app showed “We can’t find your camera,” and Device Manager listed it under “Universal Serial Bus devices” as a generic “WinUsb Device” instead of under “Cameras.”
+The user was overseas (about 20,000 miles away), so this had to be fixed in place over a remote session — no desk-side visit, no vendor firmware file, no manufacturer RMA.

 Symptoms